agalitsyn/activity/README.md

 ## Purpose

 1. Context for virtual office.
 Bob is listening Spotify and Alice is coding in editor.
 2. Time tracking, how much apps was used during some time period.
+Bob was wathing youtube in Chrome for 6 hours in row, but Alice was using VSCode for 10 hours.

 ## Local run